freeCodeCamp/freeCodeCamp/guide/english/css/index.md

 The site [CSS Zen Garden](http://www.csszengarden.com/) is a great example how the same html can be styled to look totally unique.

+The [Odin Project](https://www.theodinproject.com/courses/html5-and-css3)  features a full course on using CSS alongside HTML.

 For a demonstration of the power of CSS, check out [Species In Pieces](http://species-in-pieces.com/#).